prazdevs/pinia-plugin-persistedstate/README.md

 ```

 The options passed will be used in any store declaring `persist: true`.
 You can still override these defaults with per-store options.

+You can also override default options in Nuxt with `createNuxtPersistedState(useCookie, options)`.

 ## ⚠️ Limitations